aricybr/NOT-NOTION-/Documentation/Security_Statement.md

 # SECURITY STATEMENT

 NOT NOTION is a python based application that focuses on the user and simplicity.
-While the application does not handle sensitive user data beyond task information, there is still an importance in maintaining basic security practices throughout the development process.
+There is an importance in maintaining basic security practices throughout the development process.

 ## Data Security
 - All task data will be stored on the user's machine
 - All the data saved will be in a structured format with basic input to prevent injection attacks.
-- No PII will be collected or stored

 ## Application Security
 - Input validation will be implemented to prevent attacks such as buffer overflows